framazan/scibowl/README.md

-# SciBowl
+# atombowl

-SciBowl is a (work‑in‑progress) platform related to Science Bowl style content and tooling.
+atombowl is a (work‑in‑progress) platform related to Science Bowl style content and tooling.
 The repository combines a JavaScript/TypeScript + HTML/CSS frontend (and Firebase hosting/rules) with supporting Python utilities for data acquisition, preprocessing, and experimentation (e.g. rate‑limit tests).
 It uses Firebase (Realtime Database, Firestore, Storage, and Cloud Functions) as the backend infrastructure.
+It's currently deployed at [sciencebowl.org](https://sciencebowl.org/).

 > Language composition: 78.7% JavaScript, 12.5% Python, 4.8% HTML, 2.4% CSS, 1.6% TypeScript.